-This Clause is similar to Clause 16 of Part 2 of the current regulation.
-The key difference is that now the following additional scheduled waste facilities could face a request from the EPA to install video monitoring facilities:
+This Clause is similar to Clause 16 of Part 2 of the current regulation, under which the EPA can require any levy paying facility to install a video monitoring system.
+Effectively, the current clause applies to levy paying landfills and incinerators in the regulated area.
+The key difference is that now all scheduled waste facilities could face a request from the EPA to install video monitoring facilities, including:

-- STT scheduled waste facilities no longer be exempt from a waste levy liability under the proposed change - previously unscheduled facilities that will become scheduled waste facilities due to the proposed changes to the licensing thresholds.
+- STT scheduled waste facilities no longer exempt from a waste levy liability - previously unscheduled STT facilities that will become scheduled waste facilities due to the proposed changes to the licensing thresholds; and - any other scheduled waste facilities not paying the levy (including licensed facilities in the non regulated area and facilities exempted from paying the levy).

-Hence, under the proposed changes to the regulation, a minimum of 110 additional scheduled waste facilities could be requested at any time to install video monitoring at their facilities.
+Hence, under the proposed changes to the regulation, a minimum of 395 additional scheduled waste facilities could be requested at any time to install video monitoring at their facilities.

 Assuming the EPA covers fixed costs at their end regarding video monitoring software, facilities requested to install video monitoring would incur the cost to install and operate the on-site video surveillance cameras.
-The cost of these can range between \$100 to \$950 per camera.
-Assuming a facility would be requested by the EPA to install two cameras the cost per facility would be approximately \$1050 based on the average cost of a camera.
+The cost of these can range between \$100 to \$950 per camera.33 Assuming a facility would be requested by the EPA to install two cameras the cost per facility would be approximately \$1050 based on the average cost of a camera.

 As noted, the proposed regulation provides the EPA with a provision to request specific scheduled waste facilities to install video monitoring.
 Without information on the number of facilities likely to be requested to install video monitoring, the total cost to industry of this provision is unknown.
-The maximum capital cost to industry, if all additional STT facilities are required to install video monitoring systems is approximately \$115 500.
+The maximum one-off capital cost to industry, if all additional STT facilities are required to install video monitoring systems is approximately \$414 750.34